500farm/prometheus-ethereum/README.md

     How often to query third-party APIs for updates (default 1m).

 --monitor-addresses=0x....,0x....
-    Addresses to watch on Ethereum network and Ethermine pool.
+    Addresses to watch on Ethereum network and pools.
 Separate multiple addresses with comma.
+    Ethermine.org and 2miners.com pools are supported.
-    Use with --etherscan-key and/or --ethermine-org.
+    Use with --etherscan-key, --ethermine-org or --2miners-com.

 --etherscan-key=KEY
     Query balances for monitored addresses from Etherscan API.
 Specify the API key.

 --ethermine-org
+    Query unpaid balances for monitored addresses from Ethermine.org pool.
+No key required.

+--2miners-com
-    Query unpaid balances for monitored addresses from Ethermine pool.
+    Query unpaid balances for monitored addresses from 2miners.com pool.
 No key required.
 ```

 To get your Etherscan API key, register on https://etherscan.io/login, then go to API KEYS section of your account.